imPRINTING: The Artist’s Brain

 •

-A Sonic Self-Portrait by Beatie Wolfe at the Museum of Science Boston
+A Sonic Self-Portrait by Beatie Wolfe

-‘imPRINTING’ transports visitors inside the artist’s brain via a retro-future “thinking cap” allowing them to tune into and discover its many channels and sonic imprints including memories, music, conversations, hopes, fears and dreams.
+imPRINTING’ transports visitors inside the artist’s brain via a retro-future “thinking cap” allowing them to tune into and discover its many channels and sonic imprints including memories, music, conversations, hopes, fears and dreams.

 In this sonic self-portrait, art rebel Beatie Wolfe presents a new format for the digital age: a data-encoded “thinking cap” tailored by Mr Fish as a counterpart to their award-winning, wearable Album Jacket.
 Via retro listening stations, plugged into the hat, the audience will be able to explore the brain’s many channels which include music (limbic system), memory (neocortex), collaborations (medial prefrontal cortex), conversations (Wernicke’s area) with the data related to each “brain channel” ecologically encoded in glass and woven into the cap to be preserved for up to 10,000 years.